Spartan Psychological Association Research Conference (SPARC)

 Through the years, SPARC has grown to become one of the preeminent regional forums for student presentations in psychology.
 What was once an afternoon's worth of talks in a classroom has evolved into a full 1 - 2 day program of events, including multiple oral presentations sessions, poster presentations, and invited presentations from distinguished scholars in psychology and related fields.

-We look forward to you joining us this year as either a presenter or attendee!
+We look forward to having you join us this year as either a presenter or attendee!

 All graduate and undergraduate students involved in psychological research or related fields are encouraged to apply.
 Each student must have a faculty sponsor.